Most people would agree that education is for everyone.

 When selecting courses for college, students are provided with hundreds of courses to choose from.
 Then it’s up to them to choose what they need and fit it into their schedule.
 If that required English course conflicts with your part-time job, what are you to do?

-Students looking for flexibility can attend culinary school online with Escoffier.
+Students looking for flexibility can attend online culinary school with Escoffier.
 In around 15-23 hours per week***, you can complete your reading assignments, watch recorded chef demos, take part in discussion boards, attend lessons, and work your way through your cooking assignments.

 Online culinary school is perfect for students who want to continue working, as well as those who need to spend time taking care of family members.
 Rather than worrying about communicating with your manager about how you’ll fit your schedule around your classes, you can aim to fit your classes into your current life.
 As long as they submit assignments on time, online students can complete their coursework in the morning, late at night, or whatever other time suits their schedule.